milanify/how-to-install-halo-online-on-linux/README.md

 Navigate to https://lutris.net/games/halo-online/

-Click "Install"
+Click "Install" (as shown in the bottom right of this screenshot)

 <p align="center">
   <img src="https://raw.githubusercontent.com/milan102/how-to-install-halo-online-on-linux/master/images/screenshot1.png">
 </p>

-Follow the Lutris prompts, and select the downloaded zip file when asked
+Follow the Lutris prompts, and select the downloaded zip file when asked to

 Once installed, right click the game in Lutris and select "Configure"